Give us one day and we will give you 250 million years.

 Ganora Guest Farm is a sheep farm situated just outside Nieu Bethesda in the foothills of the majestic Sneeuberg Range sixty kilometres north of Graaff-Reinet in the Karoo Heartland.
 The farmstead and guest cottages nestle deep in the slopes of a depression carved into the bedrock by ancient rivers in pre-historic times.
 The surrounding rock formations and rich fossil beds on the farm bear testimony to the events that contributed to the formation of this vast and beautiful land.

 The Accommodation at Ganora Guest Farm offers 3 star accommodation with various options and is highly recommended by the AA.
 Groups of up to 26 persons can be accommodated in B&B rooms.
 Please visit our accommodation pages for more details.

-Since it is located just outside Nieu Bethesda accommodation is ideal for visitors to the town and and the region.
+Since it is located just 7km outside Nieu-Bethesda, Ganora's accommodation is ideal for visitors to the town and the region.